PH 2201, Intermediate Mechanics I

 Exams

-The exam problems will be similar to the assigned homework or the problems from Gregory upon which the homework is based.
+The exam problems will be similar to the assigned homework.
+Typically, there will be three problems.
+One problem will be similar to C15 homework and two similar to C14 homework, the solutions to which are already posted at our myWPI site.
 The exams are closed book and closed notes, although you may bring a formula sheet, limited to one side of a Letter page.
 There is a 10% penalty on make-ups.
-Each exam is worth 20% of your final grade.
+Each exam is worth 20 % of your final grade.
 No calculators or other electronic devices are allowed.

 Grading guidelines